dinhdatthong1809/chrome-extensions/README.md

 Developed in 2nd year, I exploited a security hole of my school's web-site, which related to "Insecure Direct Object References"

 ## 3 - gpx-plus-tricker
-Tool for a "mass-clicking game".
+Auto click tool for GPXPlus a "mass-clicking game".
-Developed feature like:
+Developed features like:
-- automatically interact with the a huge number of objects in the game
+- automatically interact with the a huge number of pokemons/eggs in the game
+- automatically search for expected pokemons and eggs based on names
 - manipulate data and override some scripts of the game
 - adaptive UI based on different context